nim-lang/website/jekyll/_posts/2021-07-28-Nim-Efficient-Expressive-Elegant-Benchmarking.md

 ## Analysis as compared to other languages

-So in order to be able to assert that Nim is "Efficient, Effective, and Elegant", one needs to compare it to something; since Nim's design goals are in that order, languages that aren't as efficient will be rejected from the outset.
+So in order to be able to assert that Nim is "Efficient, Expressive, and Elegant", one needs to compare it to something; since Nim's design goals are in that order, languages that aren't as efficient will be rejected from the outset.
 This means the following:

 1. Languages such as Python and R are not comparable in the context of performance/efficiency because their default implementations are interpreted and thus much slower.
 As well, almost all languages in this same category are dynamically typed (which contributes to their lack of competitive performance), which make them ineffective if applied to the many of the kinds of programming tasks to which Nim can be applied.
 Among the host of other languages in this category are all of the Lisp-based languages such as Scheme/Racket/Common Lisp and also Clojure, which is both a dynamically typed language and a Just In Time compiled language that also fits into the next section.
 2. Languages which are Just-In-Time (JIT) compiled are generally less efficient because the generated JIT code is generally about three times slower due to the limitations of being "safe" placed on their runtime and less optimizations being possible in time-limited JIT compilation; such languages include Java, Kotlin, C#, and F#.
 An interesting exception is Julia which uses the LLVM IR system to entirely compile a program when it is run; once this significant pre-compilation time is lost, the rest of the program can run extremely fast.
 Julia has powerful macros and pointer operations and runs the conventional "bit-twiddling" algorithm about as fast as Nim or other compiled languages.
 Where Julia loses is in general effectiveness as it is a dynamically typed language and also loses in elegance in its syntax with required code block `end` keywords reminds one of writing Fortran code.
 As for "Extreme Loop Unrolling", Julia requires a "PointerArithmetic" package to do this which, like most of the other languages in this category, isn't as efficient as the native pointers available in other compiled languages so can't match the macro combined with pointer manipulation as can be implemented in Nim.